 I worked in broadcast news for a decade before we had our boys.
 Going back to work full-time wasn't feasible because we knew instinctively that they were not, "your average bears".
 But it was a journey, and one that many others will recognise, to discover why that was, what it was that was different and how to find the help they needed.
 There was little help from schools; not because they didn't want, to but because they didn't have the knowledge or the resources.

-We have been through the process and come out the other side with statements of SEN for our ASD sons and funding for them to attend an independent special school.
+We have been through the process and come out the other side with our sons being funded by statements of SEN to attend an independent special school.
 It wasn't easy, it took a lot of research, time and hard work.
 We didn't use a lawyer but did have support from the National Autistic Society's Advocacy Service, which is an excellent port of call.

 We were initially told our younger son wouldn't get a statement because his needs weren't severe enough so it wasn't worth trying.
 However by the time he was in junior school his progress had stalled and because his learning style was so different to most children it became apparent that he could not be adequately supported in mainstream.

 We applied for a Statutory Assessment but were turned down.
-We appealed to SENDIST and the LEA backed down before the hearing, agreeing to assess our son.
+We appealed to SENDIST and the LA backed down before the hearing, agreeing to assess our son.

 I realised if I wanted my son to get what he needed I had to put in the work myself.
 For many long hours, I researched all the policies and information available from the LEA on the internet, analysed all my son's reports, and wrote an extremely long document complete with many appendices about why my son should have a statement.
 I included Ed Psych reports, Paediatricians reports, OT reports, examples of his work, lists of strategies tried and IEPs generated and quoted any relevant information I could.